ensonic/ensonic.github.io/index.md

 ## Ensonic's articles and web app experiemnts

-On this page I'll host some articles and publish some web experiemnts.
+On this page I'll host some articles and publish some web app experiments.

 ### Web app experiments

-When you open any of those below in a modern browser (tested with chome) you should get a banner asking wheter you'd like to install the app.
+When you open any of those below in a modern browser (tested with chrome) you should get a banner asking whether you'd like to install the app.
 If such a banner does not show up, open the 3-dots menu on the top-right and select "Install 'App Name'" / or "Add as a desktop shortcut".
 When you start the app though the newly created shortcut they will open in fullscreen and work